younggg96/frontend-prep-interview/AAA - BasicBQ/q3-project.md

 ## Can you tell me about a project you worked on recently?
 （可以介绍一个你最近做过的项目吗？）

 Sure!
 One of the projects I worked recently was at Vibrant Wellness.
-I led the frontend rearchitecture from 0 to production.
+I led the frontend re-development from 0 to production.
 The old system was built by using Vue 2 and had issues like slow loading, poor SEO, and inconsistent UI.

 I redesigned the architecture using React, Next.js, and implemented SSR and SSG for better performance and SEO.